The cash-secured put involves writing a put option and simultaneously setting aside the cash to buy the stock if assigned.

 Notice, however, that the maximum loss is lower than would have occurred, had the investor simply purchased the stock outright rather than via selling a put option.

 From a strictly short-term perspective, the maximum possible gain occurs if the stock stays above the strike, causing the put option to expire worthless.
-The investor would keep the T-Bill cash and simply pocket the premium.
+The investor would keep the T-Bill cash originally set aside in case of assignment and simply pocket the premium from the sale of the option.
 While that is a benign outcome, it obviously doesn't reflect the fact that the investor would rather be participating in the stock's upward movement.

 Still, this short-term view gives an incomplete picture of the risks and rewards.
 It is perhaps more appropriate to compare this strategy to buying the stock outright, since the goal of stock ownership is the same.

 The cash-secured put does somewhat better if assignment occurs.
 The put writer gets a better purchase price than the original stock price.
 The 'discount' consists of the original out-of-the-money amount, if any, plus the premium received.
 Both investors face the risk of the stock's falling to zero, but the put writer's premium income reduces the loss at every level.
 And if the stock rallies back, the put writer's gains are better by the amount of the premium.